Ted Binion: Murder trial and re-trial

 The trial of Murphy and Tabish attracted national media attention.
 In May 2000, after two months of trial and after nearly 68 hours of deliberation, Murphy and Tabish were found guilty.
 Tabish was sentenced to 25 years to life in prison, while Murphy received 22 years to life.
 Later that year, David Roger, who prosecuted the case, was elected Clark County district attorney, and David Wall, who second-chaired the prosecution, was elected district judge.

 However, in July 2003, the Nevada Supreme Court overturned the murder convictions, ruling that Clark County District Court Judge Joseph Bonaventure erred in deliberation instructions to the jury.
 The justices found that Tabish should have received a separate trial regarding a previous charge against him for assaulting and extorting businessman Leo Casey.
 While the prosecution was never able to prove a link between the previous charge against Tabish and the Binion murder charge, the justices ruled that testimony regarding the previous charge had prejudiced the jury against both Tabish and Murphy.
 The justices also ruled that jurors should have been instructed to consider statements by Binion's estate attorney as statements of the attorney's mind, not fact.

 The defendants were granted a new trial, which began on October 11, 2004 in Judge Bonaventure's courtroom.
-This time, Murphy was represented by Michael Cristalli, while Tabish was represented by Tony Serra and local Las Vegas attorney Joseph Caramagno.
+This time, Murphy was represented by Michael Cristalli, while Tabish was represented by San Francisco attorney Tony Serra and local Las Vegas attorney Joseph Caramagno.
 Each was acquitted of murder, but both were convicted on lesser charges of burglary (12 to 60 months) and grand larceny (12 to 60 months).
 Tabish was also convicted for the use of a deadly weapon (18 to 60 months).
 Murphy was sentenced to time served and did not return to prison.

 Tabish was originally sentenced to serve consecutive terms and was denied parole in 2001, 2004 and 2005.
 On January 26, 2009, he was brought into Las Vegas where the Nevada parole board granted him "Parole to Consecutive," meaning the three convictions were to run concurrently.

 Tabish received another parole hearing in Las Vegas on January 13, 2010.
 The Nevada Board of Parole Commissioners announced January 26, 2010 that Tabish (then 44) would be granted parole.
 His younger brother described the news as "pretty wonderful".

 Tabish was released on May 18, 2010.
 His parole started on April 2, 2010, but negotiating the terms of his release delayed his actual exit from prison.